Late-night TV hosts express shock at close election: ‘I feel like I overestimated the American people’

 That was the general vibe from the late-night comedians, who, like much of the rest of the country, spent Wednesday experiencing extreme anxiety as they waited for more results to trickle in from swing states.
 (By the time the shows aired, there was still no official call; The Washington Post reported Joe Biden at 253 electoral votes and President Trump at 214.)

-“It’s all coming down to a few states where they’re still counting votes in North Carolina, Georgia, Nevada and Pennsylvania — a hybrid mix of the Sun Belt and the Rust Belt that I’m calling the ‘Does Anyone Have a Xanax?’
-Belt,” Stephen Colbert said on CBS’s “Late Show.”
+“It’s all coming down to a few states where they’re still counting votes, in North Carolina, Georgia, Nevada and Pennsylvania — a hybrid mix of the Sun Belt and the Rust Belt that I’m calling the ‘Does Anyone Have a Xanax?
+Belt,’ ” Stephen Colbert said on CBS’s “Late Show.”

-But even without concrete answers, they had TV shows to deliver — here are just some of the topics that Meyers, Colbert, Trevor Noah, Jimmy Kimmel, Jimmy Fallon and James Corden all mocked.
+But even without concrete answers, they had TV shows to deliver.
+Here are just some of the topics that Meyers, Colbert, Trevor Noah, Jimmy Kimmel, Jimmy Fallon and James Corden all mocked.

 Shock that the election is so close

 Kimmel: “I’m very happy and relieved that it looks like we’re finally sending this monster back to Mar-a-Lago.
 But I’m also shocked that it was this close.
 I mean, we reunited the cast of every movie and TV show ever made to win this election.
-It is unimaginable to me that close to half of American voters saw what this man has done to this country over the last four years [reads long list that includes 'he dismantled the pandemic response team’ and ‘he called neo-Nazis ‘very fine people’’] and almost half of us are apparently okay with that.
-Half of us want to keep it going for four more years. ...
-What more did Trump have to do to show us that he’s insane and not fit to lead this country?
+It is unimaginable to me that close to half of American voters saw what this man has done to this country over the last four years [reads long list that includes 'he dismantled the pandemic response team’ and ‘he called neo-Nazis ‘very fine people’] and almost half of us are apparently okay with that.
+Half of us want to keep it going for four more years. … What more did Trump have to do to show us that he’s insane and not fit to lead this country?
 I feel like I overestimated the American people.
 And I underestimated the Village People.”

-Fallon: “Apparently a lot of voters looked the 90,000 covid cases a day and said, ‘Sure, I can do four more years of this.’ ”
+Fallon: “Apparently a lot of voters looked at 90,000 covid cases a day and said, ‘Sure, I can do four more years of this.’ ”

-Corden: “Obviously the election was much closer than anyone had predicted.
+Corden: “Obviously, the election was much closer than anyone had predicted.
 Despite a large turnout from voters, there was no crashing blue wave.
 I mean, how does this happen?
 Even after the Democrats got the cast of ‘Parks and Rec’ to reunite over Zoom.
-Think about it.
-The entire cast.
+Think about it: the entire cast.
 I thought that would be the turning point, but no. I don’t know how that didn’t speak to Republican voters.”

 Trump’s multiple false statements in his Wednesday speech

-(Namely, this quote: “This is a fraud on the American public, this is an embarrassment to our country," Trump said early Wednesday morning at the White House.
-"We were getting ready to win this election.
+(Namely, this quote: “This is a fraud on the American public.
+This is an embarrassment to our country,” Trump said early Wednesday morning at the White House.
+“We were getting ready to win this election.
 Frankly, we did win this election.”)

 Meyers: “No, you haven’t won those states.
 You might win some of them once the counting is done.
 Or you might lose them, but the counting isn’t done.
 For example, I don’t know what’s going to happen in Georgia.
 But as we’re taping this, there are more votes to count in Democratic areas, and that godforsaken New York Times needle has it tilting toward Biden.
-Spent all night staring at that thing, and every time it moved It was like hearing a twig snap in a horror movie.”
+Spent all night staring at that thing, and every time it moved, it was like hearing a twig snap in a horror movie.”

-Noah: “Can we just take a moment to admit, it is insane that an American president is just demanding that they stop they stop counting votes while he’s ahead?
+Noah: “Can we just take a moment to admit it is insane that an American president is just demanding that they stop counting votes while he’s ahead?
 This is such a textbook authoritarian move, which is impressive coming from a guy who has never read a textbook.”

-Colbert: “There it is: A power grab by a terrified strongman in the dead of night.
+Colbert: “There it is: a power grab by a terrified strongman in the dead of night.
 Classic.
 If there’s anything 2 a.m. is known for, it’s desperate moves by sad little men who are afraid to go home feeling like a loser.”

 Corden: “Fraud on the American people, embarrassment to our country.
 This seems like a weird time for Trump to just start listing his administration’s accomplishments.”